RIKEN-RCCS/WHEEL/README.md

 ## scripts

-- start launch wheel
+- `npm start` launch wheel
-- dev   start server and automatically restart if some files are changed
+- `npm run dev`   start server and automatically restart if some files are changed
-- debug dev with verbose debug log from express and socket.io
+- `npm run debug` dev with verbose debug log from express and socket.io
-- build call webpack and build client-side code
+- `npm run build` call webpack and build client-side code
-- watch build and keep watching for changes in src files
+- `npm run watch` build and keep watching for changes in src files